githubEdit

 Overview

 The Agreement Dispatcher is a pattern for routing requests to handlers dynamically based on the request's content or context, rather than using a fixed type-to-handler mapping.
-This pattern, described by Martin Fowler in Patterns of Enterprise Application Architecture, enables flexible routing logic that can change based on business rules, time, geography, or other runtime conditions.
+This pattern, described by Martin Fowler in Patterns of Enterprise Application Architecturearrow-up-right, enables flexible routing logic that can change based on business rules, time, geography, or other runtime conditions.

 Brighter supports an Agreement Dispatcher, allowing you to register a lambda function that determines which handler(s) should process a request at runtime.